The Bankrate promise

 Unfortunately, Home Affordable Refinancing Program (HARP) loans were sunset in 2018, and Fannie Mae’s High Loan-to-Value (LTV) program has been suspended.

 3. Consider a short sale

-Homeowners could also consider a short saleavoid foreclosure and move to a more affordable housing situation, McClary says.
+You might also take the short sale route to avoid foreclosure and move to a more affordable housing situation, says McClary.

-In a short sale, the lender must agree to accept less than the amount owed on the mortgage, making it a loss for them, Lott says.
-Lenders will only consider a short sale as a final option before foreclosure, and overall, it isn’t “great for the homeowner as the short sale will be reported on their credit report and they will face time frame requirements before being able to purchase a home again,” she says.
+In a short sale, the lender must agree to accept less than the amount owed on the mortgage, making it a loss for them, says Lott.
+Lenders will only consider a short sale as a final option before foreclosure.

 4. Walk away from your mortgage

-Homeowners should obtain advice from a HUD-approved nonprofit housing counseling agency in these situations to “help identify solutions specific to your circumstances and community,” McClary says.
-There may be a way to resolve your situation besides walking away, which is really a last resort.
+Homeowners should obtain advice from a HUD-approved nonprofit housing counseling agency in these situations to “help identify solutions specific to your circumstances and community,” says McClary.
+There might be a way to resolve your situation besides walking away, which is really a last resort.

-There are long-lasting repercussions for these options, Lott says.
+There are long-lasting repercussions for these options, says Lott.
 A bankruptcy and foreclosure can stay on your credit report for 10 years, and, like the other options, limit your ability to buy another home for several years.

 Learn how to avoid foreclosure to find another way out of your situation.
 You could qualify for mortgage relief and be able to keep your home.